MicrosoftDocs/architecture-center/docs/framework/security/applications-services.md

 ---
 title: Application security in Azure | Microsoft Docs
-description: How to secure your applications and services in Azure
+description: How to secure your applications and services in Azure.
 author: dsk-2015
 ms.date: 07/08/2019
 ms.topic: article